O. John Rogge: Final years

 When local authorities tried to close a Times Square movie theater on the grounds that it had violated a state statute that banned the public display of "nudity, sexual conduct and sado-masochistic activities," Rogge defended the theater owner's choice of films as free expression protected by the First Amendment.
 He lost the case in 1971.

 Personal life and death

 On December 15, 1939, Rogge married Wanda Johnston in Des Moines, Iowa.

-At his death on March 22, 1981, he lived in Stamford, Connecticut.
+At the time of his death on March 22, 1981, he lived in Stamford, Connecticut.
 He died of cancer at Beth Israel Medical Center in New York.
 His second wife, the former Wanda Lucille Johnston, and two children survived him.